-For beginners, the first chapter of your guitar playing journey can be summarized in five chords: A E D C G
+For newbies, the first mile of your journey in this intro guitar chords lesson will be packed into five chords: A – E – D – C – G.

-If this is your first time picking up a guitar, it will help to watch a quick video tutorial to get you familiar with the guitar.
-We recommend this YouTube video “Guitar Chords For Beginners”.
+If this is literally your first time touching a guitar, you should probably step back and watch a quick tutorial before moving on with this intro guitar chords lesson.
+We recommend this YouTube video: “Guitar Chords For Beginners”.

-Learn the major chord forms first and then the slight alterations which turn them into minor chords.
-With these little beauties you’ll have the ingredients for the majority of songs you can imagine.
+The chords above are major.
+Once they’re locked in, learn the slight alterations that transform them into minor chords.
+With these little beauties, you’ll have the ingredients for most songs you can imagine.

-Spend a little time learning how to play them cleanly, making sure every note pressed rings clear and every string you don’t need is muted.
-Trust me, nothing breaks the ambience of a beautiful song like a muffled or sloppy chord.
+Spend a good time learning how to play these chords cleanly, making sure every pressed note rings clear and every string you don’t need isn’t played, or is (fully) muted.
+Nothing breaks the spell of a beautiful song like a muffled or sloppy chord.

-Here’s a video to get you started with a basic strumming rhythm and you can practice it with all of the chords you learn above.
+Here’s a video to get you started with a basic strumming rhythm.
+Practice it with all the chords you learned earlier.

 Worst Case Scenario: What Happens When You Don’t Learn Guitar Chords & Rhythm